Fauntleroy/trigger-event/README.md

 ### Compatibility

-Some events, such as `TouchEvent`s, `DragEvent`s, and `KeyEvent`s aren't quite properly handled by many browsers (like Chrome).
+Some events, such as `TouchEvent`, `DragEvent`, and `KeyEvent` aren't quite properly handled by many browsers (like Chrome).
 While it's possible to trigger these events, they often have trouble with the `properties` object.
 Until these browsers catch up, some events just can't be triggered with custom `properties`.